How to Prevent & Treat Adult Diaper Rash

 Eczema or Psoriasis.

-Individuals living with certain skin conditions or medical conditions, like eczema and psoriasis, might develop adult diaper rash more easily since their skin may already be itchy or dry.
+Individuals living with certain skin conditions or medical conditions, like eczema and psoriasis, might develop adult diaper rash more easily since their skin may already be vulnerable and dry.

 What Are the Symptoms of Adult Diaper Rash?